 David DiGiuseppe is a multi-faceted performer who has been playing professionally since 1978.
 A nationally recognized accordionist, DiGiuseppe is known for his fiery and emotive playing and offers a variety of programs, including music from Celtic, French, Italian, and American traditions.

-David currently tours the US with his New England-style contra dance bands Contrazz, FootLoose and The Ivory Boys.
+David currently tours the US with his New England-style contra dance bands Contrazz and FootLoose, and periodically as a member of Playing With Fyre.
 DiGiuseppe is also a member of the trio Craicdown performing acoustic roots music.

 As a singer, multi-instrumentalist, and storyteller, David presents programs for schools, arts councils, libraries, and museums throughout the Carolinas, offering fun family concerts and educational lecture/performances on American and Carolina history.